 and even more importantly...

 Chances are you are here because you are doing a bit of research and want to know if the StoryBrand website template is the format that's best for your business.

-You’ve probably heard about StoryBrand and the extraordinary claims--many businesses are seeing double, triple, and even quadruple revenue growth!
+You’ve probably read StoryBrand reviews and the extraordinary claims--many businesses are seeing double, triple, and even quadruple revenue growth!
 While I hope this ends up being your businesses’ story, I’d probably run from someone making too-good-to-be-true claims like that.

 But before you run off, take a second to look at what StoryBrand is trying to sell: Clarity